napestershine/minutos/Readme.md

 # Tasks 2

 1. Done - Create a new django app for user profiles
-2. Create view and template for sign up page
+2. Done - Create view and template for sign up page
-3. create template for login
+3. Done - create template for login
 4. create a simple my account page
 5. make it possible to logout
 6. make it possible to edit user profile